xinlin-z/teapot/README.md

 Try to click on the window, it will restart the whole process and then you can see another set of data image, which is also randomly choosed.

-## 0010 compare GD on MNIST & FMNIST
+## 0010 compare GD on MNIST & FMNIST in Feedforward Fully Connected Neural Network

     $ python3 0010_gd_mnist_fmnist.py